-The school is aware that extremist propaganda is widely available online, and will educate pupils to ensure that British values are promoted regularly to encourage pupils to develop an appreciation of society.
-The school will work with local religious and cultural organisations to instil a strong sense of identity in our pupils, as well as a clear place and purpose within the school.
+Extremist propaganda is widely available online - the school will ensure that British values are promoted regularly to encourage pupils to develop an appreciation of society.
+The school will work with local religious and cultural organisations to instil a strong sense of identity in out pupils, a well as a clear place and purpose within the school.